squaregoldfish/infrastructure/README.md

 To install all of the above, run

-`sudo apt install git docker-io docker-compose python3-pip`
+`sudo apt install git docker.io docker-compose python3-pip`

 followed by